klinux/cs16/files/addons/podbot/readme.txt

 likely your fault.
 First ensure that metamod is installed and working.
 Then, bring down the server console and type "meta list".
 If metamod reports "BADF" then most likely you placed the POD-bot folder in the wrong directory.
-The "podbot" folder MUST be in the "cstrike" (or "czero") directory.
+The "podbot" folder MUST be in the "addons" directory, which one MUST be in the "cstrike" directory.

-This version of POD-bot works with Counter-Strike 1.5, 1.6 and CZERO
+This version of POD-bot works with Counter-Strike 1.6 (STEAM), and 1.5.

 We advise you to delete any previous .pxp files that you may have used with former versions of this bot.